-This course is designed to help students prepare for the critical reading and writing portions of the SAT.
+SAT Critical Reading and Writing is designed to help students prepare for the critical reading and writing portions of the SAT®.
 In addition to test-taking strategies, students learn reading comprehension strategies, including inferring ideas, understanding tone and intention, and identifying the meaning and crucial elements in a piece of writing.
 Students also learn about comma usage, case, identifying and creating complete sentences, and writing concise sentences with subject-verb agreement.
 Finally, students learn how to apply correct grammatical structure to sentences, recognize and understand modifiers and idioms, and develop a piece of writing in response to an essay question.